 System model

-See the core model behind LogiDraft: documents and sheets hold instances, blocks define behavior, and inputs flow through logic into outputs.
+See the core model behind LogiDraft: Projects and Sheets hold instances, Local Definitions and Global Blocks define behavior, and inputs flow through logic into outputs.

 What to keep in mind

-• LogiDraft generates drawings from evaluated block logic rather than manually authored geometry.
+• LogiDraft generates project outputs from evaluated block logic rather than manually authored geometry.

 • The core flow is inputs to logic to outputs, with one evaluated model driving everything.